Skip To Main Content

 Dylan James

-Lined entirely in timber, Tari feels both reminiscent of an Alpine lodge and aptly familiar – and welcome – within its tropical setting.
+Lined entirely in timber, Tari feels both reminiscent of an Alpine lodge and aptly familiar – not to mention welcome – within its tropical setting.

 Home to both an interior designer and builder, this revitalised home – originally the work of a Swiss builder – sees Orr Made retain the memory of its original creator amidst a considered and layered contemporary revival.
 Tari is set within the dense, lush tropical surrounds of Trinity Beach, Queensland, and its reworking needed to both retain the inherent character and warmth already in place while also overlaying the functional requirements of a young family.
 With the existing kitchen being small, a master suite under-scaled and rooms that didn’t quite serve the rhythm of contemporary life, the replanning of these became the launchpad for what then followed.